George Gewinner: Life

-Like most immigrants, George began his new life in America working multiple jobs, in this case as a clock maker like his father, and as a performing musician.
-From 1848 to 1858, the Gewinner family lived in New York City, Providence Rhode Island and Boston Massachusetts, where in Boston in the late 1850s, George Gewinner was conductor of the 'New Bedford Brass Band'.
-George met Patrick Gilmore in Boston and joined his new Gilmore Band.
-Gewinner and Gilmore lived just 6 miles apart, George in Malden Mass and Patrick in Boston.
+Gewinner began his new life in America working multiple jobs, in this case as a clock maker and as a performing musician.
+From 1848 to 1858, the Gewinner family lived in New York City, Providence Rhode Island and Boston Massachusetts, where in Boston in the late 1850s, Gewinner was conductor of the 'New Bedford Brass Band'.
+Gewinner met Patrick Gilmore in Boston and joined his new Gilmore Band.
+Gewinner and Gilmore lived just 6 miles apart, Gewinner in Malden Mass and Patrick in Boston.
 They had both immigrated to the US in 1848, both were active musicians in the Boston area in the late 1850s, and they reportedly became fast friends, a friendship that endured many decades.

 Military

-With the onset of the American Civil War in April 1861, George Gewinner was drawn to service.
-His close friend Patrick Gilmore was tasked by Governor John Andrew of Massachusetts to re-organize "military music-making" and named 'Bandmaster-general' by General Nathan P. Banks.
-On 3 Oct 1861, Patrick Gilmore enlisted full-time as Band Leader of the 24th Infantry regiment, and likely due to the strong friendship between the two men, George Gewinner enlisted exactly one week later on 10 Oct 1861 as 'Bandmaster and Chief Musician' with the 99th Infantry regiment.
+With the onset of the American Civil War in April 1861, Gewinner was drawn to service.
+His close friend Patrick Gilmore was tasked by John Albion Andrew of Massachusetts to reorganize "military music-making" and named 'Bandmaster-general' by General Nathaniel P. Banks.
+On 3 October 1861, Patrick Gilmore enlisted full-time as Band Leader of the 24th Infantry regiment, and likely due to the strong friendship between the two men, Gewinner enlisted exactly one week later on 10 Oct 1861 as 'Bandmaster and Chief Musician' with the 99th Infantry regiment.

 The 99th, known as the "Union Coast Guard", or "Bartlett's Naval Brigade", was initially organized by Colonel William A. Bartlett in New York City, though it included many men from Massachusetts.
-George served one year and mustered out of the 99th Infantry in August 1862, volunteering again with the 4th Massachusetts Cavalry, where he served as band leader through 1865.
+Gewinner served one year and mustered out of the 99th Infantry in August 1862, volunteering again with the 4th Massachusetts Cavalry, where he served as band leader through 1865.
 Campaigns engaged by this unit during Gewinner's time include; Appomattox Campaign, 3rd Battle of Petersburg, Battle of High Bridge, and the Battle of Appomattox Courthouse.
-It was reported that Gewinner's band played at the surrender of General Robert E. Lee to General Ulysses S. Grant at the McLean House near Appomattox Courthouse on April 9, 1865.
-A few months after the surrender, George mustered out of service again in Boston, Massachusetts Sep 1865.
+It was reported that Gewinner's band played at the surrender of Robert E. Lee to Ulysses S. Grant at the McLean House near Appomattox Courthouse on April 9, 1865.
+A few months after the surrender, Gewinner mustered out of service again in Boston, Massachusetts Sep 1865.

 After the Civil War ended, Gewinner returned to 'private practice', but in March 1870 at the age of 55 he volunteered once more to serve the Army, this time enlisting in the 6th Infantry Regiment along with two of his sons, Oscar and Otto Gewinner.
-George was again named 'Bandmaster' and 'Chief Musician'.
+Gewinner was again named 'Bandmaster' and 'Chief Musician'.
 During the 1870s the 6th Infantry Regiment was deployed as a protective force to Ft.
 Buford where they saw action during the Indian Wars in the Dakota and Montana Territories.
 When mustering out in August 1873, Gewinner found he had to defend himself again, but this time not from marauding native warriors - the threat came from his own leadership!